Warmachine019/Airline-Reservation-System/README.md

 9. Create a new table in the database using SQL by pasting "SQL_Query.txt".
 10. Finally, use this link to make everything work together "http://localhost/airline_reservation/index.php"

-This was my DBMS project in the 2nd year of college.
+This was my initial submission for a DBMS project in the 2nd year of college.
 Feel free to copy and distribute.